jl-oclinux/SecWinBatchMode/README.md

 ## Preset

-Un preset par paragraphe de l'ANSSI
+Currently, there is one preset per paragraph of the ANSSI concerning the settings for the computer configuration.
- * preset Télémétrie
+ * Telemetry preset
- * preset Cortana et search
+ * Cortana and search preset
- * preset Paramètres de personnalisation de l'expérience utilisateur
+ * User experience preset
- * preset Applications universelles
+ * Universal Applications preset
- * preset Cloud
+ * Cloud preset

+It is possible to include a set of presets in another file with the keyword `$INCLUDE` (same keyword as in the freeradius server software configuration).
+The preset `LocalMachine-Default.preset` gathers all the recommended presets mentioned above for the machine.

 ## Usage